Create a Visually Appealing Website

-This is the act of planning and creating a visually appealing website.
+Web Design is the act of planning and creating a visually appealing website.
 What colors will you use?
 How many elements will be a part of your site?
 Are you looking for something fun, serious or classy?
-That feedback will help us create the framework of what will eventually become your website.
+We use this feedback to help create the framework of your new website.

 There are many aspects required to create a professional grade website.
-Two key elements are design and development.
+Two key elements are web design and web development.
 Understanding the difference between the two is quite simple: Would you rather have a picture of television in your living room or a real TV?
 Suffice to say, you’d probably choose the real TV.
 When creating a website we need both design and development.
 Let’s break it down a little further.

 Balance – It’s important that the designer creates a balanced website.
 This means using the perfect balance between darks and lights and proportioning everything correctly.